Bodhis4ttva/LHC_Net/README.md

 ```

 ## How to train and evaluate your own LHC-Net on FER2013 in the "standalone" mode
-To train an LHC-Net without using a pre-trained ResNet backbone edit the configuration files in the *Settings* folder and run the following scripts:
+To train an LHC-Net using a generically imagenet pre-trained ResNet backbone edit the configuration files in the *Settings* folder and run the following scripts:
 ```
 python Download_Data.py
 python ETL.py